 After some days of full sunlight, the kumquat tree produced two lovely white flowers.
 They smelled very sweet.

-Due to a recent relocation, we're currently growing this sweet guy indoor without sufficient sunlight.
-Although we do water it, here is the current condition:
+Due to a recent relocation, we're currently growing this sweet guy indoors without sufficient sunlight.
+Although we do water it, the leaves have started to fall non-stop:

 Let's now see why this might be happening.

 Without enough sunlight, the plant might think that the colder season is approaching.
 This triggers them to go into dormancy.